 The design process in mobile app development is intensive, but any industry expert will warn against trying to cut costs on user experience—and for a good reason.

 In the face of user experience, design, and usability issues, people experience stress, frustration, anger, and anxiety.
-For companies, these types of reactions are disastrous, mainly because 63 percent of consumers will actively try to discourage others from using a service or brand if they’ve had a bad mobile experience.
+These types of reactions are disastrous for companies, mainly because 63 percent of consumers will actively try to discourage others from using a service or brand if they’ve had a bad mobile experience.
 Customers are unforgiving and are becoming increasingly inflexible when they encounter a poor design.

-Most quality development firms will offer design thinking services, which lay the entire foundation of a product’s user experience, and typically go way beyond how a mobile app looks on a screen.
+Most quality development firms will offer design thinking services that lay the entire foundation of a product’s user experience and typically go way beyond how a mobile app looks on a screen.
 A design thinking and product strategy session can range from $15,000 to $25,000 plus, and that price can vary depending on the design’s complexity.

 Investing in excellent product strategy design services will, without question, save money in the long run.
 This stage of development creates enough time to make changes to critical design issues before the product reaches development, and it becomes too late (and too expensive) to make major changes to the UX.

 Consider the image above; if you only start thinking critically about an “almost-finished” product, you run the risk of finding serious issues too late to make changes.
 Design research is the mitigator – you’ll spend less if you do upfront research.
 The closer you get to launch, the more expensive changes are.
-Conduct design research early and iteratively to ensure the product is easy and enjoyable to use, as well as to align all strategic design decisions to user needs and safeguard the project’s ROI.
+Conduct design research early and iteratively to ensure the product is easy and enjoyable to use and to align all strategic design decisions to user needs and safeguard the project’s ROI.